Inist-CNRS/lodex-dumps/README.md

 # lodex-dumps

-An ezmaster application to download LODEX exports and expose them on the web
+An [ezmaster](https://github.com/Inist-CNRS/ezmaster) application to download LODEX exports and expose them on the web.

 ## Settings